nicoalesi/monty-hall-problem-simulator/README.md

 behind two of them there are goats, behind the remaining one there is a car.
 You get to take whatever is behind the door you choose.
 Unexpectedly after you make your choice, the host of the show reveals what is behind one of the other two doors; he knows where the car is and makes sure to reveal only the goat's door every time.
-At this point he asks you wether you want to change door or keep the one you chose earlier.
+At this point he asks you whether you want to change door or keep the one you chose earlier.

 ## My Explanation